AkselMeola/Pascal-projects-on-Raspberry/Morse-code-translator/README.md

-﻿#Morse code translator
+# Morse code translator

-#How it works
+# How it works
 Program uses a button that is connected to the GPIO pins and acts as a morse key.
 Main loop checks if button is pressed and if so, measures the length of time it is pressed.
 When button is released again it decides if it was a dash or dot.
 Time is measured by incrementing signallen variable on every iteration the button state is read as on/pushed.
 Dashes and dots are collected to buffer string and when nothing is read from button for some